penumbra-zone/penv/README.md

 ## Environment Variables

-`pvm` sets various environment variables.
+`penv` sets various environment variables.

 For example, to run `cometbft` after activating an environment, you can use the `COMETBFT_HOME` environment variable: